 Caring for Your Guinea Pig

-FEEDING YOUR GUINEA PIG
+FEEDING AND CARING FOR YOUR GUINEA PIG

 Your guinea pig is a herbivore, which means he eats only plant material.

 Grass hay should be the high-fibre cornerstone of every guinea pig’s diet.
 The fibre in hay helps meet the important digestive health needs of herbivores such as guinea pigs.
 A daily recommended amount of a uniform, fortified food provides essential vitamins and minerals not found in hay.
 Fresh greens are also an important component of a guinea pig’s diet, and healthy treats can be beneficial when given in moderation.